MobileTeleSystems/bretrics/README.md

 docker run -it --rm -p 3000:3000 mtsrus/bretrics
 ```

-Now you can check the work with the command:
+Now you can check its operation with the command:

 ```sh
 curl -d '{"fcp": 0.5, "cls": 1, "tti": 2}' -H 'Content-Type: application/json' -X POST http://localhost:3000/send-metrics/metrics
 ```

-Now you can see sended metrics in the exporter by url `http://localhost:3000/metrics`.
+Now you can see the sent metrics in the exporter at the URL `http://localhost:3000/metrics`.

 Send metrics with labels: